Does this sound familiar?

-If you’re stuck at an event and can’t get away, you can still start to recover some of your energy.
-Leave the party and go for a short walk by yourself.
+If you’re stuck at an event and can’t get away, you can still recover some of your energy.
+Go for a short walk by yourself.
 Help clear the table or do another chore; having a task to focus on can help, and it’s an excuse to not chat for a while.
 Most important, leave the event before you’ve hit rock bottom on your energy levels.

 Above all, remember that your needs as an introvert are valid.
-In a society that values the extrovert’s way, introverts may feel like their way of being is “wrong.”
-Or introverts may worry that their needs will inconvenience someone or hurt someone’s feelings.
-So they hide their needs or pretend that they don’t have them.
-As a result, they often end up suffering in silence.
+In a society that values the extrovert’s way, we introverts may feel like our way of being is wrong.
+We may worry that our needs will inconvenience someone or hurt someone’s feelings.
+So we might hide their needs or pretend that we don’t have them — and suffer.

-It’s okay to need to leave the party early.
-It’s okay to need to spend time alone in a quiet place.
+It’s okay to leave the party early.
+It’s okay to spend time alone.
 Your needs are perfectly valid, too.